 During the holiday season, many people indulge in a few drinks while out with friends and family.
-While this is a way to relax for many people, it can also have an effect on your eyes while you are drinking and sometimes even after.
-If you’ve ever had an alcoholic drink, you probably know how it makes you feel like you have blurry vision or that your are very tired all of a sudden.
-While there are other effects on your body that will relate to the feeling you get of tiredness, there are some distinct problems that occur with your eyes when you consume alcoholic beverages.
+This is a way to relax for many people.
+However, it can also have an effect on your eyes while you are drinking.
+If you’ve ever had an alcoholic drink, you probably know how it makes you feel.
+Sometimes you feel like you have blurry vision or that your are very tired all of a sudden.
+There are effects that relate to the tiredness, but there are also some distinct problems that occur with your eyes.

 No, not your physical reaction time while driving–although that is definitely impaired when you drink–but your pupil’s reaction time to light sources.
 When you are driving or even just turning on the lights in a room, you may find that your eyes have a hard time adjusting to sudden light.
 When you’re driving, you might see oncoming headlights.
 Usually, your eyes can quickly adjust and then you are able to see as well as you could before the light.
 However, when you’re drinking alcohol, you might notice that your eyes take longer to adjust after bright light.
 Always drink responsibly during the holiday season and have a designated driver or a car service or taxi to pick you up afterwards.